 You are responsible for good working conditions.
 This is also true when your employees have to work from home.
 Think of lending an office chair or monitor from your office for the time being.
-Your employees need to feel that you understand and trust them during this period.
-Stay in touch on a regular basis if you are managing them long-distance (in Dutch).
-Find more tips on staying fit an healthy while working at home on Arboportaal, a website by the Ministry of Social Affairs and Employment (in Dutch).
+Find a practical guide on working from home on Arboportaal, a website by the Ministry of Social Affairs and Employment.

 Your employee falls ill

 If your employee calls in sick, you cannot ask why.
 Not even to inquire if they have symptoms of the coronavirus.
 It is up to your employee to decide if they want to tell you.
 The company doctor or the health and safety agency are the only ones allowed to ask for medical data, if they have a valid reason to do so.
 The company doctor is not allowed to share this information with you.